 The design of Grand Outlet – East Jakarta focuses on creating a visually stunning and immersive environment to enhance the overall shopping experience.
 The mall’s main entrance canopy and pedestrian spaces are based on the Japanese komorebi concept, in which the sun’s rays are filtered through tree foliage and create shadows on the ground.

 The mall’s design is based on the concept of biomimicry, which takes inspiration from natural elements.
-Five themed nodes have been created, based on the elements of forest, bamboo, water, flowers and rice terrace, which are arranged along passages.
+Five themed nodes were created, based on the elements of forest, bamboo, water, flowers and rice terrace, which are arranged along passages.

 The nodes are named Forest Square, Green Hub, Flower Park, Bamboo Garden and Water Circle.
 The materials and landscape elements of the mall are also based on these themes.